 - Cat litter.
 If you’re stuck, cat litter works as well as sand to give you traction in icy conditions, but it’s much lighter.

 - Ice fishing supplies.
 If you get stuck near a lake in the winter, what better way to take your mind off the fact that you’re lost!
 (That’s a joke, although you certainly could bring them along if you’re so inclined.)

-Mobile Emergency Kit
+11 Items for A Mobile Emergency Kit

 - Hand crank flashlight with NOAA radio and USB port.
 This is a great multi-use tool that will allow you to hear emergency broadcasts, weather forecasts, and to charge your cell phone in the event that your car charger won’t work.